-In addition to deferred tax assets carried on our balance sheet, we also had net federal research and development credit carryforwards available at December 31, 2016 of \$4.8 million.
-These credits were not recorded as tax assets as they relate to excess stock compensation deductions that may not be recorded as tax assets under current generally accepted accounting principles until the amounts have been utilized to reduce our tax liability.
-To the extent that these assets were used to reduce taxes in 2016, 2015, and 2014, the benefits were recorded as a reduction to additional paid-in capital.
-In 2016, 2015 and 2014, we recorded tax benefits to additional paid-in capital of \$0.7 million, \$0.6 million, and \$1.2 million, respectively.
-As noted in Recent Accounting Pronouncements in Note 2, our tax credit carryforwards will be subject to a new accounting standard in 2017, which will change the way we account for them beginning in the first quarter of 2017.
+At December 31, 2016, in addition to deferred tax assets carried on our balance sheet, we also had net federal research and development credit carryforwards available of \$4.8 million.
+Under the income tax rules at that time, these credits were not recorded as tax assets as they relate to excess stock compensation deductions and could not be recorded as tax assets until the amounts had been utilized to reduce our tax liability.
+To the extent that these assets were used to reduce taxes in 2016, and 2015, the benefits were recorded as a reduction to additional paid-in capital.
+In 2016 and 2015, we recorded tax benefits to additional paid-in capital of \$0.7 million, and \$0.6 million, respectively.
+We adopted ASU 2016-09 in 2017 which was applied using a modified retrospective approach.
+Upon adoption, we recorded a deferred tax asset of \$4.8 million with an offsetting adjustment to retained earnings related to excess stock compensation deductions that were not previously recorded as tax assets.
+We utilized \$0.2 million of these tax assets in 2017.

 Our policy is to recognize interest and penalties related to uncertain tax positions in income tax expense.
-As of December 31, 2016, we had no accrued interest or penalties related to uncertain tax positions.
+As of December 31, 2017, we had no accrued interest or penalties related to uncertain tax positions.